bergrahm/brexit-comment-classifier/README.md

 *Note: please observe that the script creates a new file named "preprocessed-brexit.tsv".
 This file contains a smaller training set with higher levels of agreement between annotators.
 This is the file on which the script trains after filtering out uncertain documents.*

 Observe the confusion matrix provided to understand how well the classifier performed.
 If you used the data provided you should see around 79% accuracy for this set of data.

+## About
+The data has been crowd-sourced from various forums on the internet.
+There has been no sanitation for duplicate comments from the crowd and it could possibly have implications on how the model classifies the test set, though I choose to ignore this and blindly believe that it makes for stronger association in the f-score (hopefully all the annotations agree on the same thing).
+Additionally the annotations have been made in different rounds from different people so that bias where the comment was mined from is removed, context is a large factor to understanding whether some comments are for or against Brexit.